cph-cachet/carp.sensing-flutter/carp_audio_package/README.md

 </manifest>
 ````

-Note that version 0.5.0 is migrated to AndroidX.
+> **NOTE:** Version 0.5.0 is migrated to AndroidX.
 This shouldn't result in any functional changes, but it requires any Android apps using this plugin to also
 [migrate](https://developer.android.com/jetpack/androidx/migrate) if they're using the original support library.
 See Flutter [AndroidX compatibility](https://flutter.dev/docs/development/packages-and-plugins/androidx-compatibility)